facundoolano/feedi/README.md

 #### Custom feeds

-Other than RSS and Mastodon feeds, the app can ingest arbitrary sources with custom parsers.
+Other than RSS feeds, the app can ingest arbitrary sources with custom parsers.
 This is useful for scraping websites that don't provide feeds or consuming JSON APIs directly.

 To add a custom parser, subclass [feedi.parsers.custom.CustomParser](https://github.com/facundoolano/feedi/blob/4e6b7974b70c70abb4a0f7091adbe344ef0b29a1/feedi/parsers/custom.py#L20).
 The `is_compatible` method determines wheter a given url should be parsed with that parser.
 The `fetch` method does the actual fetching and parsing of entries.
 See the [feedi.parsers.custom](https://github.com/facundoolano/feedi/blob/HEAD/feedi/parsers/custom.py) module for some examples.